CesarF1204/guidelines/team_efficiency.md

 - Clarify any uncertainties—don’t assume anything when coding.

 #### 2. Plan Before You Code
-- For new features or major revisions, if ever you have blockers or stuck you may create a flowchart.
+- For new features or major revisions.
+If ever you have blockers, you may create a flowchart.
 - Get approval from your supervisor before proceeding.
 - Map out logic in advance to catch potential loopholes.